 The mathematical models used for generating stress test results can be the same as the models used for capital calculations, assuming that these models already comply with the regulatory needs of allowing consideration to be given to internal losses, external losses and the internal control environment.
 The data developed in the stress tests will take these three elements into account and therefore an operational risk stress testing model may already exist in the firm, rather than spending time and money developing another model.

-The stress testing screen of a typical model within Chase Cooper’s Real Time Capital Analytics software is shown below (click image to see enlarged view):
+The stress testing screen of a typical model within Chase Cooper’s Real Time Capital Analytics risk management software is shown below (click image to see enlarged view):

 By running each stress test through the model, a range of values will be produced which will give an insight to the sensitivities of the firm to a variety of extreme operational risk events.
 Mathematical modelling will not give a complete answer and it is only a starting point.
 However, modelling will enable the raising of questions in a logical and consistent fashion that will facilitate a more useful management discussion.